There are Herbs You Can Grow in Water Indoors All Year Round without dealing with soil or a potting mix of any kind!

 Botanical Name: Coriandrum sativum

-You can easily grow cilantro in water with both seeds or cuttings.
+You can easily grow cilantro or coriander in water with both seeds or cuttings.
 Just make sure to change the water frequently and expose the plant to bright and indirect sunlight.
 Must this YouTube video here to learn the how-to.

 Check out our article on growing Cilantro in pots here